 The Defending the Human Rights of Palestinian Children and Families Living Under Israeli Military Occupation Act, H.R.
 3103, introduced by Rep. Betty McCollum (MN-04), seeks to protect Palestinian human rights and ensure no U.S. taxpayer funds are used to support abusive practices in the occupied territories.

 H.R.
 3103 is an urgently needed step toward ending U.S. complicity in ongoing, systemic injustices inflicted on Palestinians.
 The bill explicitly acknowledges and condemns the ill-treatment Palestinian children and families face, declaring these practices to be contrary to “the values of the American people” and efforts to promote dignity for both Palestinians and Israelis.

 If passed, H.R.
-2590 would prohibit any U.S. foreign assistance from being used to support:
+3103 would prohibit any U.S. foreign assistance from being used to support the following:

-The unilateral annexation of any parts of the occupied territories constitutes a grave violation of international law and could irreparably damage the prospects for a two-state resolution of the Israeli-Palestinian conflict.
+The unilateral annexation of any parts of the occupied territories constitutes a grave violation of international law.
+It could irreparably damage the prospects for a resolution to the Israeli-Palestinian conflict.

-In addition to prohibiting U.S. funds from being used to support abusive practices against Palestinians, the bill enhances transparency and accountability by requiring the Department of State to either certify that no U.S. funds are being used for prohibited purposes or issue a report to Congress detailing any violations by the Israeli government.
-These reports could serve as an important foundation for future efforts to protect and promote the rights of Palestinians.
+In addition to prohibiting U.S. funds from being used to support abusive practices against Palestinians, H.R.
+3103 enhances transparency and accountability by requiring the Department of State to either certify that no U.S. funds are being used for prohibited purposes or issue a report to Congress detailing any violations by the Israeli government.
+These reports would serve as an essential foundation for future efforts to protect and promote the rights of Palestin

-Congress should send a strong message that the military detention and mistreatment of children, the destruction of family homes, and further annexation of Palestinian land will not be supported by U.S. funds.
+Congress should send a strong message: U.S. funds will not support the military detention and mistreatment of children, the destruction of family homes and schools, and the further annexation of Palestinian land.
 By cosponsoring H.R.
-2590, members of Congress can align U.S. assistance with American values and international law.
+3103, members of Congress can align U.S. assistance with American values and international law.